-A summary of the changes in the gross amounts of unrecognized tax benefits for the fiscal years ended December 31, 2012, 2011 and 2010 are as follows:
+A summary of the changes in the gross amounts of unrecognized tax benefits for the fiscal years ended December 31, 2013, 2012 and 2011 are as follows:

-Years Ended December 31,
+Ye ars I Ended December 31,

-2012 2011 2010
+2013 2012 2011

-(i in millions)
+(in millions)

-Balance at January 1 \$ 388 \$ 407 \$ 430
+Balance at January 1 \$ 113 \$ 388 \$ 407

-Addition based on tax positions related to the current year 23 7 7
+Addition based on tax positions related to the current year 23 23 7

 Acquisition of CVR 18

-Increase for tax positions of prior years 15 27 7
+Increase for tax positions of prior years 6 15 27

-Decrease for tax positions of prior years (15) (20) (9)
+Decrease for tax positions of prior years (9) (15) (20)

-Decrease for statute of limitation expiration (14) (9) (21)
+Decrease for statute of limitation expiration (1) (14) (9)

-Settlements (301) (21)
+Settlements 1 (301) (21)

-Impact of currency translation and other (1) (3) (7)
+Impact of currency translation and other (1) (1) (3)

-Balance at December 31 \$ 113 \$ 388 \$ 407
+Balance at December 31 \$ 132 \$ 113 \$ 388

-At December 31, 2012, 2011 and 2010, we had unrecognized tax benefits of \$113 million, \$388 million and \$407 million, respectively.
-Of these totals, \$54 million, \$71 million and \$81 million represents the amount of unrecognized tax benefits that if recognized, would affect the annual effective tax rate in the respective periods.
+At December 31, 2013, 2012 and 2011, we had unrecognized tax benefits of \$132 million, \$113 million and \$388 million, respectively.
+Of these totals, \$71 million, \$54 million and \$71 million represents the amount of unrecognized tax benefits that if recognized, would affect the annual effective tax rate in the respective periods.
 The total unrecognized tax benefits differ from the amount which would affect the effective tax rate primarily due to the impact of valuation allowances.

-During the next 12 months, Federal-Mogul believes that it is reasonably possible that unrecognized tax benefits of Federal-Mogul may decrease by approximately \$22 million due to audit settlements or statute expirations, of which approximately \$5 million, if recognized, could impact the effective tax rate.
+During the next 12 months, Federal-Mogul believes that it is reasonably possible that unrecognized tax benefits of Federal-Mogul may decrease by approximately \$25 million due to audit settlements or statute expirations, of which approximately \$5 million, if recognized, could impact the effective tax rate.
 We do not anticipate any significant changes to the amount of our unrecognized tax benefits in our other business segments during the next 12 months.

 We recognize interest and penalties accrued related to unrecognized tax benefits as a component of income tax expense.
-We recorded \$17 million, \$14 million and \$18 million as of December 31, 2012, 2011 and 2010, respectively, in liabilities for tax related net interest and penalties in our consolidated balance sheets.
-Income tax expense related to interest and penalties were \$3 million for each of 2012, 2011 and 2010.
+We recorded \$27 million, \$17 million and \$14 million as of December 31, 2013, 2012 and 2011, respectively, in liabilities for tax related net interest and penalties in our consolidated balance sheets.
+Income tax expense related to interest and penalties were \$8 million for 2013 and \$3 million for each of 2012 and 2011.
 We or certain of our subsidiaries file income tax returns in the U.S. federal jurisdiction, various state jurisdictions and various non-U.S. jurisdictions.
-We and our subsidiaries are no longer subject to U.S. federal tax examinations for years before 2009 or state and local examinations for years before 2008, with limited exceptions.
-We, or our subsidiaries, are currently under various income tax examinations in several states and foreign jurisdictions, but are no longer subject to income tax examinations in major foreign jurisdictions for years prior to 2004.
+We and our subsidiaries are no longer subject to U.S. federal tax examinations for years before 2010 or state and local examinations for years before 2008, with limited exceptions.
+We, or our subsidiaries, are currently under various income tax examinations in several states and foreign jurisdictions, but are no longer subject to income tax examinations in major foreign jurisdictions for years prior to 2005.

-17 .
-Accumulated Other Comprehensive Loss .
+17. Changes in Accumulated Other Comprehensive Loss.

-Accumulated other comprehensive loss consists of the following:
+Changes in accumulated other comprehensive loss consists of the following: